Can a pandemic really affect the cognitive development of young children?

 The fact is that, while it is unclear when the world will be able to return to a state of normalcy, it is still crucial for the children’s brain development and their minds to be stimulated.
 Your child may have limited access to the outside world, but there are ways to provide stimulus at home.
 Parents can engage their children in learning activities and teach them about the world.
 These simple activities can keep young minds stimulated and engaged.

 Remember that as parents, you are your child’s first and best teacher.
 As such, being at home with you need not mean that they are missing out on valuable life teachings.
 You are a big part of your child’s early learning during its preoperational stage.
 This stage is the second stage in Piaget’s theory of cognitive development by Jean Piaget.
 This stage begins around age 2, as children start to talk and begin to engage in symbolic play, and learn to manipulate symbols.

-With that said, engaging small children does not come naturally to everyone.
 Our very own Shichida Program Lead, Madeleine Lourdes, has written a great article about how to keep your children stimulated and entertained during the lockdown.
 Please check out her blogpost Suddenly alone in your house with your child under 5?

 Provide them with the tools to teach themselves

 Children are naturally inquisitive.
 Between the ages of 0-3 years old, they learn by input, meaning that their brains are absorbing all the information they are exposed to as a sponge.
 Gathering information during this phase of cognitive development will prepare them for the output phase.
 The more information they input, the more they will be able to output later since children have object permanence.